ePages-de/epages-devportal/_posts/2018/2018-03-20-do-you-know-what-ux-is-about.md

 I also learn, that we face a special setup at ePages: two target groups are involved.
 The merchant, who works with the software, and their customers, who shall buy in the actual online shop.
-Thus, our UX Managers always have to take both sides of the coin into account.
+Thus, our UX experts always have to take both sides of the coin into account.

 ## Hand on heart

 From what I learnt during the talk with our UX ladies, I doubt that everybody - even in our company - knows, what UX is about.
-As for me, our UX Managers definitely got me interested.
+As for me, our UXers definitely got me interested.
 About their daily working routine.
 And which tools they work with.
 Or how they create UX concepts.
-We will share it with you.
+I will find out more and share it with you.
 Soon.
 Stay tuned.